Nemeh998/About-Me/README.md

 A-C-P
 Anything else you want to share? no one

 How long did it take to complete this task?
 And before you started, how long did you think it would take you to complete this task?
-It took 2 hours as we thought.
+It took 2 hours as we thought. nemh